 |3||Designed for those students who rarely miss meals and will occasionally take advantage of late night dining hours.
 Includes 1938 Dining Points per semester, or approximately 18 Points per day.
 Costs $1,855 per semester (83 bonus Dining Points).|

 |Designed for those students with hearty appetites who access their plans for every meal and often take advantage of late night dining hours.
 If you eat larger meals and eat almost every meal on campus, this is the plan for you.
 Includes 2912 Dining Points per semester, or approximately 27 Points per day.
 Costs $2,768 per semester (144 bonus Dining Points).|

 Residents select dining options for each semester.
 Fall term meal plan changes are permitted through the second Friday of the fall semester.
 Changes for the spring semester must be submitted by the first Friday of the spring semester.
 Students must complete the online Meal Plan Change Form to request a change.

 Additional Dining Points can be purchased throughout the semester through the Bon Appétit Office in Bauccio Commons.
 You can also use cash or cards to purchase meals in the dining halls.

-Dining Points must be used by the end of the spring semester.
-Unfortunately, there are no refunds, transfers of Dining Points to other students or carryover opportunities.
+Dining Points for a given academic year must be used by the end of the spring semester.
+There are no refunds, transfers of Dining Points to other students, or carryover opportunities.

 More information about food service at the University of Portland can be found at the Bon Appétit website.